Vishal73040/BotBrowser/README.md

 ### ⚠️ Disclaimer

 These test scripts are provided for **educational purposes** and to **demonstrate** the capabilities of BotBrowser.
 They are intended solely for **legal use cases** that comply with all applicable laws and regulations. **Any misuse**—such as violating website terms of service or engaging in unlawful activities—**is strictly prohibited.**

+**These test pages are used to validate rendering and API-level behavior under authorized, non-production conditions.**